Skip to main content

 What is Surcharging?

-Surcharging is the practice of adding a small fee to credit card transactions to offset processing costs.
-Instead of absorbing these fees, businesses pass them to customers who choose to pay with a credit card.
+Surcharging is the practice of adding a fee to credit card transactions to help businesses cover processing costs.
+Instead of absorbing these fees, businesses pass them on to customers who choose to pay with a credit card.
+Surcharge fees apply only to credit card transactions—they do not apply to debit card payments.

 Why Use Surcharging?